-As at March 28, 2018, the Company had six full time employees including the interim CEO based in Vancouver, British Columbia and eight full-time employees in Yerington, Nevada.
+As at March 29, 2019, the Company had eight full time employees based in Vancouver, British Columbia, two full-time employees, including the CEO, based in Reno, Nevada and 23 full-time employees in Yerington, Nevada.

-RGGS is the title holder on the patented and fee title land that is leased by the Company.
-The Company, through its predecessor, entered into a lease option from RGGS in December, 2005.
+RGGS is the title holder on the patented and fee title land that is leased by NCI.
+A subsidiary subsequently acquired by the Company entered into a lease option from RGGS in December, 2005.
 The Company carries out business at the Project through its 100% wholly-owned subsidiary, NCI, a Nevada corporation.

-On May 4, 2006, the Company exercised its option to lease the Project from RGGS and entered into the Lease Agreement for the exploration and development of the Project ("RGGS Lease").
-The term of the RGGS Lease is for ten years, renewable for up to three more additional ten-year terms for a total of 40 years.
+On May 4, 2006, the Company's subsidiary exercised its option to lease the Project from RGGS and entered into the Lease Agreement for the exploration and development of the Project ("RGGS Lease").
+The RGGS Lease was subsequently assigned to NCI.
+The RGGS Lease had an initial term of ten years, has been renewed for a further ten year term, and is renewable for up to two additional ten-year terms for a total of 40 years.
 Upon execution of the Lease Agreement, the Company paid a non-recoverable bonus payment to RGGS of \$50,000.

-Under the terms of the RGGS Lease and during the period from May 4, 2007 to May 4, 2011, the Company has made lease payments totaling \$600,000.
+Under the terms of the RGGS Lease, during the period from May 4, 2007 to May 4, 2011, the Company made lease payments totaling \$600,000.
 Also, under the terms of the RGGS Lease, the Company was required to incur exploration and development expenditures of at least \$4,000,000 during the first three years and minimum expenditures of at least \$500,000 per year.
 In addition, the Company was required to incur a further \$4,000,000 of additional exploration and development expenditures during the fourth through the sixth year.
 These obligations have been fully met.

 Starting on the sixth anniversary date, RGGS was entitled to receive advance royalty payments of \$600,000 per year.
-These advance royalty payments, which are made quarterly and started in April 2012, are recoverable from future royalties' payable to RGGS (see description of royalty below).
-The first advance royalty payment of \$150,000 was paid in April 2012 and these advance royalty payments have been made quarterly thereafter.
-Cumulative advance royalty payments made total \$2,250,000 to December 31, 2015 and are creditable against any future royalties payable to RGGS.
+These advance royalty payments, which are made quarterly and started in April 2012, are recoverable from future royalties payable to RGGS (see description of royalty below).
+The first advance royalty payment of \$150,000 was paid in April 2012 and these advance royalty payments have been made quarterly thereafter subject to the deferral noted below.

-After the initial ten-year term, the Company was required to have paid \$3,000,000 in production royalties and minimum royalty payments to RGGS, or, unless waived by RGGS, would have been required to pay the difference between \$3,000,000 and what has been paid, in order to be able to extend the Lease Agreement for an additional ten-year term.
+By the end of the initial ten-year term, the Company was required to have paid \$3,000,000 in production royalties and minimum royalty payments to RGGS, or, unless waived by RGGS, would have been required to pay the difference between \$3,000,000 and what had been paid, in order to be able to extend the Lease Agreement for an additional ten-year term.
 By the end of the initial 10 year lease term in May 2016, the Company had paid \$3,200,000 in total payments to RGGS including \$2,550,000 in advance royalty payments.

 Pursuant to the terms of the RGGS Lease, the Company notified RGGS of its intention to extend the lease for the period from May 5, 2016 to May 2026.
-This notice has been acknowledged and accepted by RGGS.
+This notice was acknowledged and accepted by RGGS.